 Media representation of violence against women: the reality of elderly perpetrators

 This blog is the third in a series in which Claire Simpson, PhD student at the University of Stirling discusses the results of her media monitoring project.
-Read her first and second blog here.
+Read her first blog here, her second blog here, and her fourth blog here.
 Over the next few weeks we will publish blogs from Claire where she takes in an in depth look at some of the results of her study.

 This instalment of the media monitoring blog series focuses on the representation of elderly perpetrators of VAW.
 There were 14 articles, 13 of them in the tabloids, in which the perpetrator was a man at least 60 years old.
 Their crimes ranged from stalking to murder.
 It is important to analyse these articles as it will help dispel myths about what types of people inflict VAW.